 Delta Live Tables SQL language reference

-This article provides details for the Delta Live Tables SQL programming interface.
+This article has details for the Delta Live Tables SQL programming interface.

 For information on the Python API, see the Delta Live Tables Python language reference.